desmosinc/policies/terms-of-service.md

 Your written notice must: (a) contain your physical or electronic signature; (b) identify the copyrighted work alleged to have been infringed; (c) identify the allegedly infringing material in a sufficiently precise manner to allow Desmos to locate that material; (d) contain adequate information by which Desmos can contact you (including postal address, telephone number, and e-mail address); (e) contain a statement that you have a good faith belief that use of the copyrighted material is not authorized by the copyright owner, the copyright owner's agent, or the law; (f) contain a statement that the information in the written notice is accurate; and (g) contain a statement, under penalty of perjury, that you are authorized to act on behalf of the copyright owner.

+In addition, if you believe that any User Submissions and Generated Materials contain abusive or cyberbullying material, please contact us at: [info@desmos.com](mailto:info@desmos.com).
+Desmos has a policy of removing any such material.

 <h2 id="feedback">9.
 Feedback</h2>

 If you choose to provide technical, business or other feedback to Desmos concerning the Desmos Services or any Desmos products or services (collectively, “**Feedback**”), Desmos will be free to use such Feedback without restriction.
 You understand and agree that the incorporation by Desmos of Feedback into any of its products or services does not grant you any proprietary rights therein.

 <h2 id="termination">10.
-Termination and Suspension</h2>
+Termination and Separation</h2>

 Without limiting other remedies, Desmos may terminate or suspend your Desmos Services membership or suspend your access to all or part of the Desmos Services without notice if Desmos believes that you have violated these Terms or have engaged in conduct that violates applicable law or is otherwise harmful to the interests of Desmos, any other Desmos Services user, or any third party.
 You may discontinue your use of the Desmos Services at any time.

 <h2 id="fees">11.
 Fees</h2>

-Subject to [Section 7.a](#schools) of these Terms, Desmos reserves the right to charge fees for access to new Desmos Services.
+Subject to [Section 7.a](https://www.desmos.com/terms) of these Terms, Desmos reserves the right to charge fees for access to new Desmos Services.
 In no event will you be charged for access to any new Desmos Services, unless Desmos obtains your prior agreement to pay such fees.
 If you do not consent to the payment of such fees, however, Desmos may prohibit your access to that paid content or services.
 Details regarding the services you will receive in exchange for the payment of fees, as well as any payment terms and conditions that apply, will be disclosed to you prior to your agreement to pay such fees.
 All such terms will be deemed to be a part of (and are hereby incorporated by reference into) these Terms.

 <h2 id="security">12.
 Password and Security</h2>